jaydorsey/specwrk/README.md

 # Specwrk
 Run your [RSpec](https://github.com/rspec/rspec) examples across many processors and many nodes for a single build.
 Or just many processes on a single node.
 Speeds up your *slow* (minutes/hours not seconds) test suite by running multiple examples in parallel.
+Optionally, retry failed examples up-to N-times to avoid breaking deployments.

 One CLI command to: